 Subhashree Sahu, J.P.
 Sharma, R.R.
 Burman, Premlata Singh, N.V.
 Kumbhare and Eldho Varghese

 The farmer organizations can serve as a potential alternative to improve the socio-economic condition of the farmers.
 The present study was conducted in Farms Produce Promotion Society (FAPRO) in Hoshiarpur of Punjab.
-For Data collection the 50 members and 50 non-members were selected randomly in the study area.
+Data were collected from the 50 members and 50 non-members selected randomly from the study area.
 The study revealed that membership in the organisation directly affected the socio-economic conditions of the people in the study area.
 It was found that income and employment of the members of the organisation were significantly higher in comparison to the non-members.
 A significant difference between the members and non-members was also observed in terms of food security and social empowerment.

 Keyword: FAPRO; Income; Employment; Food security; Habitat security; Social empowerment;